Laos Government Says profoundly Saddened By Tourist Deaths - UrduPoint

 The town was once synonymous with backpackers behaving badly at jungle parties but has since re-branded as an eco-tourism destination.

-The Vietnamese manager of the Nana Backpackers Hostel where the tourists were staying has been detained for questioning, the Laos tourist police told AFP.
+The Vietnamese manager of the Nana Backpackers Hostel has been detained for questioning, the Laos tourist police told AFP.

 Police in Laos could not be reached for comment on Saturday.

-Alcohol tainted with methanol, a toxic alcohol usually used in industrial and household products like antifreeze, is suspected to be the cause of the deaths.
+Alcohol tainted with methanol is suspected to be the cause of the deaths.

 On their travel advice websites, UK and Australian authorities have warned their citizens to beware of methanol poisoning while consuming alcohol in Laos.